A7ocin/FaceAnimator/README.md

 If any opencv .dll is missing during the execution, add it to the FaceAnimator Release folder.

+## Troubleshooting

+If FaceAnimator tells you some dll is missing or you can't load a video from file, please copy opencv_320.dll, opencv_320d.dll and all the dll files similar to opencv_ffmpeg*.dll from the OpenCV folder into the FaceAnimator Release folder.

+If you encounter different issues, please open an issue here on Github in order for us to fix it as soon as possible.

 ## Contributing

-If you are willing to contribute to the project, just open new issues directly here on GitHub or send me an email.
+If you are willing to contribute to the project, just open new issues directly here on GitHub or send us an email.

 ## Authors